hypi-universe/docs-legacy/content/products/00-axiom/11-rest-api.md

 ## Overview

 Hypi platform provides APIs with multiple flavors that suit different developers tastes.
 The RESTful APIs are no different and at the same time they were redesigned to abide by the HATEOS code of conduct for better semantics and easier interpretation.
+The API endpoints available are documented in [Hypi Platform API Documentation](/products/axiom/api).

 The examples use the following GraphQL schema as an example.